I would like you to go to this link:

 Ah, mitres!
 You know how, when your priest asks you to make something, you say, “Sure!” thinking, “How hard could it be?”
 And then you go to do it and it’s enough to make you crazy?
 Have you had that experience yet?

 I said ‘Sure!’ to the request for 6 mitres…Made me crazy!
-When I finished them, I called a mitre-maker friend to tell her my odyssey.
+When I finished them, I called a mitre-maker friend to tell her about my odyssey.
 She let me go on for a minute or so and then interrupted me: “Wait a minute!
 You’re telling me that you made SIX mitres all at the same time, one after another?
 Are you INSANE?
 I’m going to come up there and slap you!”
 She’s a really good friend!
 And, she’s right.
 Once again I was caught doing something I didn’t know how to do and, although I had a good friend who would have given me good advice, I didn’t think to ask her.
 Don’t do that!